AdmiralCurtiss/SenPatcher/README.md

 - If you have installed a version of SenPatcher before v1.0, please restore your game before continuing.
   - The `SenPatcherGui.exe` provided in the release binary package should offer to automatically restore the game for you when you open the relevant game.
   - Alternatively, verify the game files in Steam or GoG Galaxy.
 It will detect and redownload any patched files and replace them with unpatched ones.
-- Make sure your game is updated to a supported version (CS1 v1.6, CS2 v1.4.1 or v1.4.2, CS3 v1.06, CS4 v1.2.1).
+- Make sure your game is updated to a supported version (CS1 v1.6, CS2 v1.4.1 or v1.4.2, CS3 v1.06, CS4 v1.2.1, Reverie v1.1.4).
 Other versions of the games will not work.

 Windows (using the GUI)